ygombo/ygombo.github.io/content/event/sgs/index.md

 ---
-title: AI and the Future of Learning: Opportunities, Ethics, and Challenges
+title: AI and the Future of Learning - Opportunities, Ethics, and Challenges

 event: Webinar - STella Gracia School
 event_url: